 Mapei’s slogan was “Winning together” - nothing fulfilled this promise quite like when a Mapei trio crossed the line during the 1996 Paris-Roubaix, Johan in 1st place, with Gianluca Bortolami and Andrea Tafi behind him.

-Now, It’s no secret that riders will risk life and limb to add a monument to their palmarès.
+Now, it’s no secret that riders will risk life and limb to add a monument to their palmarès.
 Most will never come close, but in 1998 Johan fell victim to the notorious Trouée d’Arenberg and shattered his knee so badly there were fears he may lose his leg.

 Just two years later Johan would return to face the race that nearly put an end to it all.
 This time skating over the Arenberg cobbles without turbulence, entering the Roubaix velodrome to a gladiatorial roar for the Classics hero.
 As he crossed the finish line victorious Johan unclipped, raised his leg and pointed towards his knee, dispelling all of the pain and agony from that fateful day in 1998.
 This would be the iconic image behind perhaps the greatest comeback in the history of cycling.

-Johan is heralded as ‘the Classics Rider of a generation’ — his protege, Tom Boonen, become the next in line to don such a title.
+Johan is heralded as ‘the Classics Rider of a generation’ — his protégé, Tom Boonen, become the next in line to don such a title.
 However, Johan will tell you that his biggest victory was simply returning to his bike:

 "When I got back on it I simply rode for an hour, taking my time.
 I felt as though I’d been reborn.
 It was the happiest day of my career.” - Johan Museeuw.